 Are there any regulations concerning the broadcasting of foreignproduced programmes?
 Do the rules require a minimum amount of local content?
-What types of media (eg, online, mobile content) are outside of this regime?
+What types of media are outside of this regime?

 There are no current regulations.
-The NTC, however, has the authority to determine, in a general manner, that a percentage of up to 40 per cent of the transmissions of OTBS channels must be comprised of domestic productions.
+The NTC, however, has the authority to determine, in a general manner, that a percentage of up to 40 per cent of the transmissions of OTBS channels must consist of domestic productions.
 This determination is only applicable to the OTBS, and therefore, the other types of media are not subject to this regime.